chekz/axway-open-docs/content/en/docs/apimgmt_security/c_secgd_config_secconfig.md

 You can set the administrator's password during installation.

 API Portal forces a Joomla! administrator password change on first login.

+## Nodemanager and group passphrase policy

+You can configure the following rules for nodemanager and group passphrases for API Gateway administrators:

+* Restrictions on using account user name in passwords.
+* Restrictions on password length.
+* Restrictions on using passwords that are similar to passwords used previously.
+* How long a password is valid.
+* The minimum number of uppercase, lowercase, numeric, and special characters a password must contain.

+For more details, see [Configure a passphrase policy for admin users](https://developmar21--axway-open-docs.netlify.app/docs/apim_administration/apigtw_admin/manage_user_access/#configure-a-passphrase-policy-for-admin-users).

 ## API Gateway signing the audit trail